LibVega/VSL/README.md

 * License: Apache v2 ([original](https://github.com/google/shaderc/blob/main/LICENSE)) ([copy](./license/shaderc))
 * Description: Compiles the generated GLSL code into SPIR-V modules

 These third-party tools and libraries are rehosted under their original licenses.
-The authors of Polaris and the Vega library make no authorship claims.
+The authors of the Vega library and VSL make no authorship claims.